openid/fapi/fapi-2_0-attacker-model.md

 As the updates to the attacker model were made to align with the formal analysis, the analysis results are still valid for the updated attacker model.

+# Security Considerations

+This entire document consists of security considerations.

 {backmatter}

 <reference anchor="securityprofile" target="https://openid.net/specs/fapi-2_0-security.html">